The American Tubs Walk-in Bath Series

 Handicapped accessible bathtubs have fully accessible slide-in seating and an easy access, outward swinging door.
-Those with mobility limitations can easily get in and out of the tub and bathe themselves more independently than before.
+Those with mobility limitations can easily get in and out of the soaking tub and bathe themselves more independently than before.

 The air massage enhances the effect of weightlessness that the water provides for your body.
 It actively lowers blood pressure while increasing heart rate for a healthier cardiovascular system.

 Ten hydro jets are designed to hit key pressure points on the back, legs and bottom of the feet.
 Hydromassage briskly stimulates aching muscles and joints and promotes a satisfying spa experience that provides relief from pain and stress.

 Benefit from a combination of the air and hydromassage systems.
 These systems run simultaneously to deliver a light effervescent massage combined with a deep, penetrating massage which combats poor circulation and relieves muscle and joint pain leaving you feeling invigorated and refreshed.

 Beyond the therapy systems which are available, you may also opt for more practical features that promote a more comfortable and satisfying bathing experience.
 A few popular add-ons or accessories are: